 Static Tables

-- Upload files directly to Cluvio.
+- Upload CSV and Excel files directly to Cluvio.

 Static Tables are listed on the datasources overview page.